 Although the driver responsible for this drunk driving collision did not have enough insurance to cover our client’s massive injuries, Davis Law Group found out that the pub that had served him had violated Washington State laws.
-Under Dram Shop Laws, an establishment that serves liquor to someone who is intoxicated may be liable for damages caused by that person if they drive drunk and cause a wreck.
+Under Dram Shop Laws, an establishment that serves liquor to someone who is intoxicated may be liable for damages caused by that person if they drive drunk and cause a crash.

 Under Washington state law (RCW 66.44.200), it is provided that “no person shall sell any liquor to any person apparently under the influence of liquor,” and furthermore that “no person who is apparently under the influence of liquor may purchase or consume liquor on any premises licensed by the board.”